Should You Travel To The USA As A Solo Female Traveller?

 Before I travelled to the USA, the only things I knew about this huge country came from Friends, How I Met Your Mother, South Park and Buffy The Vampire Slayer.

 My trip wasn’t perfect.
-From Airbnb’s dented with bullet holes in the wall, super Christian hostels that made me dust lamps for my (expensive) keep and getting stranded in a long, dusty street in LA with a dead phone and no idea where I was hours before my flight home, there was plenty of stress, fear and confusion along the way.
+From Airbnb’s dented with bullet holes in the wall, super Christian hostels that made me dust lamps for my (expensive) room and getting stranded on a long, dusty street in LA with a dead phone, there was plenty of stress, fear and confusion along the way.